MAGICGrants/MagicGrants.org/posts/_posts/blog/2025-11-17-Monero-RPC-Fuzzing.md

 ## Next Steps

 We aim to further improve Monero's fuzzing coverage where it is reasonable to do so.
-Our immediate targets include crypto, p2p and the new fcmp++ code.
+Our immediate targets include crypto, p2p, wallet and the new fcmp++ code.